sga-07/php-laptop-eshop/INSTRUCTIONS.md

 ## 5. Notes
 - Ensure **Apache** and **MySQL** are running in XAMPP/WAMP.
-- You may update database credentials in `config.php` (or similar) if required.
+- You may update database credentials in `config.php`  if required.
-- Upload folders can be cleaned before committing to GitHub; keep only sample images.